Nisbo/another_mvg/README.md

 * Check configuration.yaml with the check function under Dev-Tools
 * Restart HA again

-⚠️ If you get the error that ```custom:content-card-another-mvg``` doesnt exist, clear the frontend cahce.

 # 3. Adding a card to your dashboard
 * create a manual card with this content:
 ```